Life Insurance with Kidney Problems

 People with pre-existing conditions will find getting life insurance to be more difficult that people with a clean bill of health.

-When you buy life insurance, you are essentially entrusting the value of your life over to a financial institution.
+When you buy life insurance online, you are essentially entrusting the value of your life over to a financial institution.

 After you become deceased, the insurance will have to pay out a benefit to your beneficiaries.